IvanRozanov04/FlavonoidsElutionOrder/README.md

 1. **Applied only to IDB**
-   The entire ILD dataset was used for training; this step applies only to the Internal Database (IDB).
+   The entire ILD dataset was used for training; this step is applied only to the IDB.

 2. **Stratify dataset by retention time**
-   Performed using the `get_retention_time_class(...)` function, which assigns each retention time (RT) to a class used for dataset stratification.
+   Performed using the `get_retention_time_class(...)` function, which assigns each retention time to a class used for dataset stratification.

 3. **Align atom numbering**
    Performed using the `reindex_to_mcs(...)` method from the `KernelFPGenerator` class.